MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Edit-a-Service-Offering-or-a-Request-Offering.md

 2. In the **Library** pane, expand **Service Catalog**, expand **Service Offerings**, and then select **All Service Offerings**.

-3. In the **All Service Offerings** list, double\-click the service offering that you want to edit.
+3. In the **All Service Offerings** list, double-click the service offering that you want to edit.

 4. In the **Edit Service Offering** form, edit information on the following pages.